olegromashkan/Proovia_Report/README.md

 on a machine connected to your local network or via Tailscale, the API will be reachable on that network as well.

+Daily summary posts are generated automatically from the uploaded data.
+A post for a specific day is created only when all four sources—`event_stream`, `schedule_trips`, `csv_trips` and `copy_of_tomorrow_trips`—have been uploaded for that day.
+Missing posts for previous days are created once all required data becomes available.

 ## Uploading data

 Navigate to `/upload` in the browser and select a `.json` file with the